Tight MIP Formulations for Optimal Operation and Investment of Storage Including Reserves

 The storage has a maximum capacity of 13.0MWh.
 Due to simultaneous charging and discharging in the first hour, energy is lost.
 This enables generator 1 (with a maximum ramp up rate of 15MW/h) to ramp up its generation ($\pg$) fast enough to satisfy the demand in the second hour.
 The expensive generator 2 is then not needed, resulting in a cheaper solution.
 However, simultaneous charging and discharging is not feasible in practice.
 Thus, the \hyperref[eq:bso]{BO-LP} model finds an operation plan that cannot be implemented.

 To include reserves, we added constraints that ensure that there are reserves available of at least 1.0MW in each time period.
 Table \ref{tab:uccsr} shows the different optimal solutions to the unit commitment case study including storage reserves.
-In the optimal solution to the \hyperref[eq:bsor]{BOR-MIP} model, we can see that the minimum up and down reserves of 1.0MW in both hourly periods are satisfied.
+In the optimal solution to the \hyperref[eq:bolr]{BOR-MIP} model, we can see that the minimum up and down reserves of 1.0MW in both hourly periods are satisfied.
 In the second hour, more energy is generated by generator 2 and less energy is discharged (compared to the problem without reserves) to achieve this, resulting in a higher total cost.

-It can be observed that our \hyperref[eq:chsor]{TOR-MIP} model results in the same optimal solution as the \hyperref[eq:bsor]{BOR-MIP} model, confirming the correctness of our formulation.
-In the first hour of the solution to the \hyperref[eq:bsor]{BOR-LP} model, simultaneous charging and discharging occurs again.
-In the optimal solution to our \hyperref[eq:chsor]{TOR-LP}, simultaneous charging and discharging is prevented.
+It can be observed that our \hyperref[eq:tolr]{TOR-MIP} model results in the same optimal solution as the \hyperref[eq:bolr]{BOR-MIP} model, confirming the correctness of our formulation.
+In the first hour of the solution to the \hyperref[eq:bolr]{BOR-LP} model, simultaneous charging and discharging occurs again.
+In the optimal solution to our \hyperref[eq:tolr]{TOR-LP}, simultaneous charging and discharging is prevented.
 However, it can be observed (highlighted in bold) that down reserves are provided by charging in the second period, though this would not be feasible in practice since the storage is discharging in this period.
-So the optimal solution to the \hyperref[eq:chsor]{TOR-LP} relaxation still contains some error, but less than for the \hyperref[eq:bsor]{BOR-LP} model.
+So the optimal solution to the \hyperref[eq:tolr]{TOR-LP} relaxation still contains some error, but less than for the \hyperref[eq:bolr]{BOR-LP} model.
 This issue is prevented in the alternative reserves formulation given in Appendix \ref{app:modelingreservesissues} (the \hyperref[eq:bofr]{BOF-MIP} model) since this model does not need a binary variable to model reserves accurately.